olliephillips/slippytrumpet.io/content/posts/how-to-make-money-with-crypto-via-itos-and-tokens-part-3.md

 Those are just three scenarios that spring to mind.
 For these scenarios to happen, provision for them needs to be written into the initial contract from the get-go, because you don't get a second chance to publish, because the blockchain can't (normally) be changed.

 Sometimes a smart-contract is effectively closed-source for a layperson investor.
-All you can see is is an "ABI" - the bytecode - but an ITO will typically provide a human-readable form of the contract, most likely in a language known as Solidity.
+All you can see is is an ABI or Application Binary Interface - the bytecode - but an ITO will typically provide a human-readable form of the contract, most likely in a language known as Solidity.

 I say "human-readable", but Solidity is a higher level programming language, a thing that compiles to the bytecode we mentioned; you still need to be able to read a program's logic whatever the language.